Monaa-cmd/Mental-Health/Readme.md

 [Descriptive analysis]
 1. The sample contains a group of participants whose age range from 18 to 60, with an average age of 39.
-2. The sample is well-distributed with similar percentage of male and female samples, and the median value in each factors are also close to median value, except Work/Study hours, which has a distinctive higher standard deviation (3.77) compared to median (6).
+2. The sample is well-distributed and representative, with similar percentage of male and female samples, and the median value in each factors are also close to median value, except Work/Study hours, which has a distinctive higher standard deviation (3.77) compared to median (6).
 Potentially there's correlation between Work/Study hours and depression.
 3. There are a lot of missing values from the column 'Academic Pressure' , 'CPGA' and 'Study Satisfaction' (all around 80%) due to the fact that the survey is mainly aimed at working professionals.
 Therefore, this variable will not be taken into consideration for later analysis.
-4. The distribution of depression between male and female shows no obvious contrast, which indicates that the role of gender potentially play a less important role in causing depression.

-[EDA]
+[EDA] 接着
+work/study hours ANNOVA test
+Sleep duration Annova

+ALso: fix scatterplot matrix